RhoneLachner/2024-portfolio/README.md

 # Sarah Rhone Lachner - Developer Portfolio

 Welcome to my developer portfolio!
-This portfolio site was built using **Next.js**, **TypeScript**, and **Tailwind CSS** to showcase my work as a developer and highlight my passion for clean, responsive design.
-Utilizing static site generation and optimized WebP images, the site ensures fast performance and a smooth user experience.
+This site was built with **Next.js**, **TypeScript**, and **Tailwind CSS** to showcase my development work and passion for clean, responsive design.
+It leverages **static site generation** and **optimized WebP images** to ensure fast load times and a smooth user experience.

-I used a **component-based architecture**, custom hooks, and state management to create an engaging user experience, while Tailwind CSS helped streamline the design process with scalable, efficient styling. **Playwright** was implemented to perform end-to-end testing, ensuring the contact form and email functionality work seamlessly.
+The architecture is **component-based**, with custom hooks and state management to keep the interface efficient and interactive.
+Tailwind CSS provided a streamlined approach to styling, making it easy to maintain consistency and scalability across the design.
+I also implemented **Playwright** for end-to-end testing to ensure the contact form and email functionality work reliably.

 Feel free to reach out through **LinkedIn**, **GitHub**, my band’s website, or send me a message directly via the **contact form** on this Portfolio site.
 I’d love to connect!